evgvs/vtos/README.md

 ## Build & run
 ```
-$ ./build.sh --test # build and test in a qemu vm
+$ ./build.sh --test --iso # build and test in a qemu vm
 ```
 ## Features
 *  Kernel